Hlias303/UnityGame/README.md

 ## Contributing

 Contributions are welcome!
-If you want to contribute to this project, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/keleviss/labrinth/blob/main/CONTRIBUTING.md).
+If you want to contribute to this project, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/HliasUniwa/UnityGame/CONTRIBUTING.md).

-## License

-This project is licensed under [Apache License](https://github.com/keleviss/labrinth/blob/main/LICENSE).

 * * *

-Enjoy the Labrinth maze adventure, and may your scores be legendary!
+Enjoy the EscapeRoom++ quiz adventure, and may your scores be legendary!